-Dill just makes sense in a Russian diet of fish and milk based dishes.
-Dill is easy to grow quickly, making it perfect for a short growing season.
-Once it's in the garden however, don't let it go to seed or you will never get rid of it.
-I love that dill is soothing to the stomach.
-It's naturally sweet and a must have for many herbal remedies.
+Dill just makes sense in a Russian diet of fish- and milk-based dishes.
+Dill is easy to grow quickly, making it perfect for the short growing season found in much of Russia.
+Once it's in the garden however, don't let dill go to seed or you will never get rid of it.
+Dill is soothing to the stomach, naturally sweet, and is a must-have for many herbal remedies.
 No matter how you look at it, Russians are wise to use this tasty herb.

-Here are some awesome recipes for you to choose:
+Here are some awesome recipes for you to try:

 02 of 05

 Bright and slightly citrusy, parsley is an ingredient in the famous Borsche soup.
-A cool weather herb, parsley can be grown indoors, but be careful about transplanting.
-It's long taproot is picky about being disturbed.
-Instead, plant your parsley in a moveable container and bring it into the greenhouse or sunny window without digging.
+A cool weather herb, parsley can be grown indoors, but it doesn't react well to transplanting since its long taproot is picky about being disturbed.
+Instead, plant your parsley in a moveable container, growing it outdoors when the weather is fine, then bringing it into the greenhouse or sunny window when cool weather arrives.

 03 of 05

 Chervil makes a great substitution for cilantro.
-It's in the parsley family and not as often found in the herb garden.
-Too bad.
-It's light, green flavor is perfect for a spot of color and taste in simple dishes.
+A member of the parsley family, it is not often found in the herb garden.
+This is unfortunate, because it mild taste and light green color is perfect for a spot of color and taste in simple dishes.

 04 of 05